nurazur/Python_bmp180/README.md

 bmp180lib.py :
 2 classes BMP085 and BMP180.
 The latter uses fcntl and file-like reading/writing on I2C bus, the first needs a handle to an i2c object, i.e. using smbus module.
 The library can be executed to test both classes.
 Normal use would be to import the library.
+The library has been tested with a BMP180 device, BMP085 devices haven't been tested yet but I expect them to work.

 bmp180test.py:
 Test for the BMP180 class.
 Attention!
 Altitude is hard coded and must be edited by the user before obtaining correct results.